BoiseState-AdaptLab/CodeSynthesis/README.md

 # CodeSynthesis
-Authors: Tobi Popoola, Flo Ciaglia, Cathie Olschanowsky
+Authors: Tobi Popoola, Flo Ciaglia, Catherine Olschanowsky
 ## Overview
 This is a research piece for generating inspector/executor code for sparse format conversion.